mohit028/hello-world/README.md

 just another repository
 Hi!
-Mohit here, i like to know how things work. i got interest in bodybuilding. igot passoinate for it when i weighed 100+.
+Mohit here, i like to know how things work. i got interest in bodybuilding. i got passoinate about it when i weighed 100+.